-The image below shows where to find Figma Auto layout.
+The image below shows where to find Figma Auto Layout.
+If it's not there, search the help menu for Auto Layout and select Add Auto Layout.

 Group layers that constitute background elements together.
 Creating a dedicated group for background elements simplifies the structure and enhances the output when exporting as an image.